Erosion Control

 Cellulose (Paper)

-Made from recycled newspaper, magazines and corrugated cardboard, cellulose is the least expensive hydromulch.
-Its advantages over wood fiber mulch include: greater water retention, quicker mixing and better pumpability.
+Cellulose, made from recycled newspapers, magazines, and corrugated cardboard, is the least expensive hydromulch.
+Its advantages include: greater water retention, quicker mixing, and better pumpability.
 Cellulose may be the least effective at controlling erosion since it does not have long, interlocking fibers.
-Be aware of the “paper mache” effect which reduces moisture and airflow to seed, and occurs when cellulose is applied too heavily or with too much tackifier.
+Avoid applying cellulose too heavily or with too much tackifier (known as the “paper mache effect”), which reduces moisture and airflow to seed.
+Additionally, some roadside managers have observed that native plants do not grow well when cellulose is used.

 Wood Fiber

 Wood fiber mulch is produced from milled wood, typically aspen.
-It is more expensive than cellulose and does not hold as much moisture, but it has more loft and the interlocking fibers provide greater erosion control.
+It is more expensive than cellulose and does not hold as much moisture.
+However, it has more loft, and the interlocking fibers provide more effective erosion control.

-Blended mulch usually consists of 50-70% wood fiber and 30-50% paper products.
-It falls in the middle of the two previous mulches in terms of cost, water retention, pumpability and erosion protection.
+Blended mulch usually consists of 50–70% wood fiber and 30–50% paper products.
+It falls in the middle of wood fiber and cellulose mulches in terms of cost, water retention, pumpability, and erosion protection.

-These mulches contain elongated wood fibers and crimped synthetic fibers along with various adhesives and binders.
+These mulches contain elongated wood fibers, crimped synthetic fibers, and various adhesives and binders.
 The crimped fibers provide a strong, mechanical, fiber-fiber-soil bond.
-No cure time is required to provide erosion protection.
+The resulting hydromulch slurry does not require any time to go through a curing process to provide erosion protection.

 Hydromulch Application

-Amendments are added to the slurry to accelerate seed germination and establishment and improve poor soils.
-Amendments include water soluble fertilizer, water-storing polymers and plant growth stimulants.
-Refer to the manufacturer for recommended rates.
-Peat moss and compost screenings can also be added as a soil amendment, though little research exists on rates.
+Though they are often referred to interchangeably, hydroseeding differs from hydromulching, which involves adding mulch to the slurry.
+Amendments accelerate seed germination and establishment by adding nutrients to soils that are low in nutrients.
+Amendments include water-soluble fertilizers, water-storing polymers, and plant growth stimulants.
+Refer to the manufacturer for recommended mixing rates.
+Peat moss and compost screenings can also be added as a soil amendment, though little research exists on mixing rates.

-Synthetic fibers can be added as an amendment to increase the mechanical bond of traditional wood fiber and blended mulches.
+Synthetic fibers can be added as an amendment to traditional wood fiber and blended mulches to increase their mechanical bond.

-SUDAS section 7E-5 deals with mulching to prevent sheet erosion, but I feel they are overly cautious.
-For instance they don’t recommend hydromulching on slopes steeper than 6:1.
-I recommend looking at manufacturer specs for available products.
+SUDAS section 7E-5 deals with mulching to prevent sheet erosion, but we feel they are overly cautious.
+For instance, they don’t recommend hydromulching on slopes steeper than six-to-one.
+We recommend looking at manufacturer specs for available products.

 —Ben Hoskinson, Mahaska County, 2011